vivekkeshore/flask-dantic/README.md

 # 🅕🅛🅐🅢🅚-🅓🅐🅝🅣🅘🅒

-*Flask-Pydantic* is a Python package that would enable users to use Pydantic models for validations and serialization, thus making it easy to link Flask with Pydantic.
+*Flask-Dantic* is a Python package that would enable users to use Pydantic models for validations and serialization, thus making it easy to link Flask with Pydantic.
 It can validate the request params, query args and path args.

 Also, the package provides a serializer that serializes the database objects using the pydantic models.